 Stephanie Luna interned with America ReFramed in 2017 summer program.

-The documentaries that are a part of POV and America ReFramed demonstrate how filmmaking can be combined with social issues to portray honest and real stories from around the world.
-Though I did not have much experience with films before my internship at America ReFramed, I became interested in how documentaries can be used to tell stories about communities when I watched the HBO’s Class Divide.
-The documentary examines the income inequality in New York City’s Chelsea neighborhood through the perspectives of the residents of a public housing project and the students who attend an elite private school right across the street from it.
-Class Dividewas my introduction to nonfiction films that address urban challenges since I started studying Urban Sociology that I saw a documentary that addresses urban challenges, so I wanted to learn more about the intersection between my studies and documentary filmmaking.
+The documentaries that are a part of POV and America ReFramed demonstrate how filmmaking can be combined with social issues to portray honest and real stories of people around the world.
+Though I did not have much experience with films before my internship at America ReFramed, I became interested in documentaries and how they can be used to tell stories about people and neighborhoods when I watched the HBO Documentary Class Divide.
+This documentary discusses the income inequality in the Chelsea neighborhood in New York City through the perspectives of the residents of a public housing building, as well as the students who attend an elite private school right across the street from this housing.
+This was the first time since I started studying Urban Sociology that I saw a documentary that addresses urban challenges, so I wanted to learn more about the intersection between Urban Sociology and documentary filmmaking.

-I first watched Class Divide simply as a viewer with little knowledge about the process of filmmaking in general.
+The first time I watched this documentary it was simply as a viewer with little knowledge about the process of filmmaking or documentaries in general.
 Because of this, I mainly focused on the emotional aspects of the story and just listened to what the characters were saying.
-Throughout my internship with America ReFramed, I learned to view a documentary from a more critical standpoint.
-My experience taught me to delve into different perspectives and consider various aspects of filmmaking that go beyond simply what is shown on screen, and instead consider why the filmmaker chooses to show what ends up being seen, what techniques are used to get information across to the audience and how this information is altered through the methods chosen.
-This was particularly important to me because I compared the information in documentaries about urban life and urban issues with the topics about Urban Sociology I was learning in school, in addition to my own experiences living in an urban space.
+Throughout my internship with America ReFramed, I learned how to view a documentary from a more critical standpoint.
+My experience with America ReFramed taught me to view film from a different perspective and consider aspects of filmmaking that go beyond simply what is shown on screen, and instead consider why the filmmaker chooses to show what ends up being seen, what techniques are used to get information across to the audience, and how this information is altered through the methods chosen.
+This was particularly important to me as I compared the information portrayed in documentaries about urban life and urban issues with the topics about Urban Sociology I was learning in school, as well as my own experiences living in an urban space.

-America ReFramed has a variety of documentaries that take up urban issues from a social, historical and/or economic perspective.
+America ReFramed has a variety of documentaries that discuss urban issues from a social, historical, or economic perspective.
 These films share the stories of people and neighborhoods across the United States as they deal with urban challenges in their communities.
-Three particular documentaries from America ReFramed that discuss similar issues relating to urban redevelopment and housing are 70 Acres in Chicago: Cabrini Green, My Brooklyn, and The Pruitt-Igoe Myth.
+Three particular films from America ReFramed that discuss similar issues relating to urban redevelopment and housing are 70 Acres in Chicago: Cabrini Green, My Brooklyn, and The Pruitt-Igoe Myth.
 Though an obvious difference among these three documentaries is the setting of the film: Chicago, New York City, and St. Louis, respectively, the perspective the filmmaker chooses to show and the characters represented in the films change the narrative completely.

-70 Acres in Chicago: Cabrini Green (2014) by Ronit Bezalel discusses the demolition of Cabrini Green, public housing in Chicago, and the construction of mixed-income condominiums in its place.
-Uurban redevelopment and public housing is addressed through the lens of the people who live in the neighborhood, the people who are displaced, and the people who are moving in.
+70 Acres in Chicago: Cabrini Green (2014) by Ronit Bezalel discusses the demolition of Cabrini Green, a public housing building in Chicago, and the construction of mixed-income condominiums in its place.
+This film addresses urban redevelopment and public housing through the lens of the people who live in this neighborhood, the people who are displaced, and the people who are moving in.

-To illustrate, the narrator of the documentary mentions the racial segregation of an area in the 1940s called “Little Sicily,” where people were displaced and Cabrini Green was built in its place.
+For instance, the narrator of the documentary mentions the racial segregation of an area in Chicago in the 1940s called “Little Sicily” where people were displaced and Cabrini Green was built in its place.
 This narration is supplemented by black and white footage of the area.
-However, in order to go beyond simply relaying this information to the audience, it also includes interviews with residents that parallel the historical context shown.
-A person in the film discusses the class segregation that residents face due to the different set of institutions for public housing—this includes a separate police department and garbage collectors.
+However, in order to go beyond simply relaying this information to the audience, the film also includes interviews with residents that parallel the historical context shown.
+For example, a person in the film discusses the class segregation that residents face due to the different set of institutions for public housing—this includes a separate police department and garbage collectors.
 This duality of narration and interviews works to not only create an emotional connection with the characters, but also to contemporize the issues and point out how these social issues from the 1940s and 50s were prevalent throughout the 15 years when the documentary was made, and they are still prevalent today.

-My Brooklyn (2012) by Kelly Anderson discusses the gentrification of the Fulton Mall area in Brooklyn, and its detrimental effect on small businesses in that area.
-Anderson addresses how income inequality and race play a part in gentrification by focusing on her own experiences and the impact she had on the neighborhood when she moved to New York City.
+My Brooklyn (2012) by Kelly Anderson discusses the gentrification in the Fulton Mall area of Brooklyn, and its detrimental effect on small businesses in that area.
+The filmmaker addresses how income inequality and race play a part in gentrification by focusing on her own experiences and the impact she had on the neighborhood when she moved to New York City.

-Though the filmmaker focuses on her own role in the changing neighborhood, she also includes photographs, music, and maps as visuals to create narrative and describe Brooklyn.
-By starting the documentary with a mixture of hip-hop music and various photographs of the people and places of Brooklyn throughout the years, Kelly Anderson creates an image of Brooklyn that corresponds to her statement of the neighborhood changing and being depicted as a “hip, expensive brand.”
+Though the filmmaker focuses on her own role in the changing neighborhood, she also includes photographs, music, and maps as visuals to create a narrative and describe Brooklyn.
+By starting the documentary with a mixture of hip-hop music and various photographs of the people and buildings of Brooklyn throughout a few years, Kelly Anderson creates an image of Brooklyn that corresponds to her statement of the neighborhood changing and being depicted as a “hip, expensive brand.”

-During the documentary there is a map of Brooklyn that highlights the areas Anderson has lived in.
-This map is useful visual to both help viewers understand the dynamics of Brooklyn neighborhoods and allow Anderson to reflect on her presence in both a contemporary and historical sense.
-After a historical summary of the economic and policy decisions that fueled urban housing issues and displacement, Anderson states, “I know my presence helped fuel that pain.”
-By incorporating her voice directly into the documentary, she’s able to offer a unique perspective and acknowledgement of the changes in housing, businesses, and demographics, as well as a call for advocacy.
+Additionally, throughout the film there is a map of Brooklyn that highlights the areas of Brooklyn that Anderson has lived in.
+This map is a useful visual to not only help viewers understand the dynamics of Brooklyn neighborhoods, but also to allow the filmmaker to reflect on her presence in both a contemporary and historical sense.
+After a historical explanation of changes in the economy and public policies that instigated urban housing issues and the displacement of people, Anderson states, “I know my presence helped fuel that pain.”
+By incorporating her voice directly into the documentary, the filmmaker is able to offer a unique perspective and acknowledgement of the changes in housing, businesses, and demographics, as well as a call for advocacy.

-The Pruitt-Igoe Myth (2011) by Chad Freidrichs investigates the historical background of urban renewal and housing issues in St. Louis by concentrating on the creation and destruction of the Pruitt-Igoe Housing development.
-The Pruitt-Igoe Myth focuses on both the residents of Pruitt-Igoe as they face rapid deindustrialization and segregation by class and race, and the perception of outsiders and critics of public assistance programs.
+The Pruitt-Igoe Myth (2011) by Chad Freidrichs discusses the historical background of urban renewal and housing issues in St. Louis, particularly by concentrating on the creation and destruction of the Pruitt-Igoe Housing development.
+The film focuses on both the residents of Pruitt-Igoe as they face rapid de-industrialization and segregation by class and race, as well as the perception of outsiders and critics of public assistance programs.

-Freidrichs primarily uses a narrator in order to provide historical context of urban redevelopment, allowing the audience to focus on the information and learn new things, but it also helps the filmmaker.
-By having a narrator, Freidrichs is able to communicate a lot of information in regards to urban renewal, de-industrialization, segregation and public policies in a short amount of time.
-Through this approach, Freidrichs gave the audience a historical understanding of the economic and social atmosphere in St. Louis that eventually led to the implosion of Pruitt-Igoe.
+The filmmaker primarily uses a voice over of a narrator in order to provide historical context of urban redevelopment.
+This not only allows the audience to focus on the information and learn new things, but it also helps the filmmaker.
+By having a narrator, the filmmaker is able to communicate a lot of information in regards to urban renewal, de-industrialization, segregation, and public policies in a short amount of time.
+In this way, the filmmaker can teach the audience about a historical perspective of the economic and social atmosphere in St. Louis that eventually led to the implosion of Pruitt-Igoe.

-Freidrichs’ use of photographs of torn down buildings, broken windows and emptiness illustrate the social issues occurring throughout St. Louis.
+Additionally, the filmmaker’s inclusion of photographs showing torn down buildings, broken windows, and lack of people demonstrate the social issues occurring throughout St. Louis.
 For instance, the photographs of broken windows and scattered glass highlight and support the broken-windows theory in which a community that shows signs of crime, violence, and lack of care such as broken windows that are not fixed, perpetuates crime and violence.
-Though the theory is not directly discussed, the visuals shown emphasize the stereotypes of public assistance programs addressed in the documentary.
-Moreover, the lack of people and businesses shown in other photographs highlight the declining population due to mass suburbanization that was occurring in St. Louis in the 1950s—a challenge that St. Louis faces to this day.
+Though the theory is not directly discussed, the visuals shown emphasize the stereotypes of public assistance programs that the filmmaker addresses.
+Additionally, the lack of people and businesses shown in other photographs highlight the declining population due to mass suburbanization that was occurring in St. Louis in the 1950s—a challenge that St. Louis faces to this day.